PRAVEEN9898/-Face-Mask-Detection-using-Convolutional-Neural-Networks-CNN-/README.md

 ## Overview

 The Face Mask Detection Project is an innovative application designed to identify whether a person is wearing a face mask or not using Convolutional Neural Networks (CNNs).
-It contributes to public health and safety efforts by automating the monitoring of face mask compliance in various settings.
+It contributes to public health and safety efforts by automating the monitoring of face mask compliance in various aspects.

 ## Features